 A: Yes!
-Spirulina is quite safe and it has a long history of safe use include early African and Mexican aborigines.
+Spirulina is quite safe, and it has a long history of safe use include early African and Mexican aborigines.
 For the past 20 years, millions of people around the world have used it as a safe food supplement.
 Moreover, the United Nations and the World Health Organization recommend Spirulina as safe and particularly nutritious for children.

 A: Yes, Spirulina has more nutrition per acre than any other food.
 Spirulina gives 20 times more protein per acre than soybeans, 200 times more than beef.
 By growing more Spirulina, we can help stop cutting the original forests to grow food.
-By bringing it into our personal lives, we can become part of the solution to improve the health of our planet-earth.
+By bringing it into our personal lives, we can become part of the solution to improve the health of our planet earth.

 A: Scientific theory explains the prime directive of our body’s metabolism is to support our immune system.
 When our immune system is stressed or suffering, it draws on our body’s metabolic energy.
 People with immune system imbalance often feel chronic fatigue and low energy.
-Both scientific research and the experience of thousands of people indicate Spirulina is an immune regulating food.
-Small amounts can help balance and stabilize the immune system, freeing up more of our metabolic energy for vitality, healing and assimilation of nutrients.
-It enhances the body cellular communication process and its ability to read and repair DNA, like a kind of cellular tune up.
+Both scientific research and the experience of thousands of people show Spirulina is an immune regulating food.
+Small amounts can help balance and stabilize the immune system, freeing up more of our metabolic energy for vitality, healing, and assimilation of nutrients.
+It enhances the body cellular communication process and its ability to read and repair DNA, like a kind of cellular tune-up.
 This is why people taking Spirulina often report they have more energy.

 A: In the last 50 years, scientists around the world in the USA, Taiwan, Europe, Japan, Russia, and China – have established the effectiveness of Spirulina for human and animal health.
 Hundreds of published scientific studies revealed how Spirulina and its unique phytonutrients boost the immune system and improve health.

 A: Scientific discoveries show that Spirulina benefits five of the following most important health issues: